VT-201 Vacuum Systems, Materials, and Operation

 6. Rough Pumping Large Systems

-Modern production systems are designed for a specific application, and because of their differences, roughing systems are no longer follow rules described in older textbooks.
-This section describes roughing techniques for several vacuum pumping systems and applications.
+Production systems are designed for specific applications; therefore, roughing systems no longer look like, or are operated like, those described in old books.
+This section describes roughing techniques for cryo- and diffusion-pumped systems.

 - Preventing water aerosol formation and particle deposition